onap/portal-ng-preferences/README.md

 development/run.sh
 ```

-Example request against the portal-prefs service can be run in your preferred IDE with the `request.http` file from the development folder.
+Example request against the preferences service can be run in your preferred IDE with the `request.http` file from the development folder.

 You can access the Keycloak UI via browser.
 URL: http://localhost:8080
 **username:** admin
 **password:** password

-To stop the portal-prefs service, Keycloak and the databases run:
+To stop the preferences service, Keycloak and the databases run:
 ```sh
 development/stop.sh
 ```